vuquangkhtn/problems-solving/interview-questions/general.md

 ### Semantic Versioning
 <!-- id: eY:H2@%.4, noteType: Basic-66869 -->

-"Semantic versioning means versioning your software in a way that the version numbers have significant meaning.
-Node.js developers follow a three-digit versioning: •
+Semantic versioning means versioning your software in a way that the version numbers have significant meaning.
+Node.js developers follow a three-digit versioning scheme: `MAJOR.MINOR.PATCH`.

 ### Optimistic UI Design
 <!-- id: hN8B`-(Jk+, noteType: Basic-66869 -->

-Basically, It update the UI base on the predictable states immediately without waiting for the data response (The response time should be less than 2s)
+Updates the UI based on predictable states immediately, without waiting for the data response.
+The response time should be less than 2 seconds.

 ### Atomic design methodology
 <!-- id: N^VAY=#;8?, noteType: Basic-66869 -->

 Atomic design is a methodology composed of five distinct stages working together to create interface design systems in a more deliberate and hierarchical manner.

-The five stages of atomic design are:Atoms: The UI Elements that serve as the elemental building blocks of an interface.Molecules: are collections of atoms that form relatively simple UI components.Organisms: complex UI components composed of groups of molecules and/or atoms and/or other organismsTemplates: place components into a layout and demonstrate the design’s underlying content structurePages: apply real content to templates to demonstrate the final UI and test
+The five stages of atomic design are:
+- Atoms: elemental UI building blocks.
+- Molecules: collections of atoms forming simple UI components.
+- Organisms: complex UI components composed of groups of molecules and/or atoms and/or other organisms.
+- Templates: place components into a layout and demonstrate the design’s underlying content structure.
+- Pages: apply real content to templates to demonstrate the final UI and test.

 ### What are Micro Frontends?
 Pros and cons
 <!-- id: xl$L(ll3{<, noteType: Basic-66869 -->

-Micro frontends are a new pattern where web application UIs (front ends) are composed from semi-independent fragments that can be built by different teams using different technologies.
-Advantages: - Team Scalability - Strategic vs Tatical Focus - Reusability - Multiple frameworks Disavantages: - Complexity (Communication, Develop and deploy) - No Standards - Increased Payloads
+Micro frontends are a pattern where web application UIs are composed from semi-independent fragments.
+Fragments can be built by different teams using different technologies.

+Advantages:
+- Team scalability.
+- Strategic vs tactical focus.
+- Reusability.
+- Multiple frameworks.

+Disadvantages:
+- Complexity (communication, development, deployment).
+- No standards.
+- Increased payloads.

 ### SQL vs noSQL database
 <!-- id: BajKzoY8*c, noteType: Basic-66869 -->